 About

-This attractive little trail is off the main route to anywhere, but well worth the added effort to locate it.
+The Silver Lake Bog and Bluffs trail is off the main route to anywhere, but well worth the added effort to locate it.
 The trail is found on Nature Conservancy land for all to enjoy.
-You will appreciate a nice hike through a bog using a long boardwalk then climb to some outstanding views over Silver Lake.
+You will appreciate a nice hike through a bog using a long boardwalk, then climb to some outstanding views over Silver Lake.

 • Elevation: 1,670 atop the bluffs